Prediction Without Explanation?

 12:15 – 13:15

 Sergey Titov – Statistical relevance explanation models and modern methods of interpretable machine learning

 14:00 – 14:45

 Maël Pégny – The Relations Between Scientific and Pedagogical Explainability: Lessons from Algorithmic Aids to Decision-Making

 Andreas Kaminski – The kind of reasons and the type of explanation in technoscience

 Practical Information and Location Details

-The workshop will take place at the Karlsruhe Institute of Technology.
-(Room to be announced.)
+The workshop will take place at Karlsruhe Institute of Technology, in the premises of the Institute for Technology Assessment and Systems Analysis (ITAS), Karlstr.
+11, 76133 Karlsruhe, room 418.
 Coffee breaks and the reception on the first day will also take place here.
 A list with suggestions for nearby lunch and dinner locations will be made available shortly.